-Finally, you should also keep your eyes aware of the spam complaint rate, which is a measure of how much among your recipients have indeed received your email marketing campaign but chose to report you as spam.
+Finally, you should also keep your eyes aware of the spam complaint rate, which is a measure of how many among your recipients have indeed received your email marketing campaign but chose to report you as spam.

 This is very serious because, of course, you are not a spammer.
 Being labeled as spam prohibits that specific recipient from properly receiving your future communications.
 This also gives you a bad image from mailing services, which may lead to automatically having your emails tagged as spam.

 Nevertheless, mailing services have acceptable spam complaint rate allowances so it should not cause too many problems when you suddenly get spam complaints.
 But when there are more reports than usual, there would be a problem.